Advanced Mirage 2000 interceptor variants: Mirage 2000-9 (2000-5Mk.2)

-In November 1998 the $3.4 Billion deal is finalized, pushing the delivery timeline further.
-Around this time it was announced that the U.A.E chose the MATRA/BAe Black Shaheen/ SCALP-EG over the GEC-Marconi PGM-500 "Centaur" powered bomb as the chosen ground attack munition for the type.
+In November 1998 the billion deal was finalized, pushing the delivery timeline further.
+Around this time it was announced that the UAE chose the MATRA/BAe Black Shaheen/SCALP-EG over the GEC-Marconi PGM 500 Centaur powered bomb as the chosen ground attack munition for the type.
 Dassault started deliveries of the initial SAD91 standard at the end of April and continued until early 2004.
 Weapons system development continued until 2005 with the delivery of SAD92, improving over different aspects.
 Retrofitting of existing aircraft to -9 standard continued until 2007.

 HAF Mirage 2000-5Mk.2 in a hangar.

 In 1999 the Hellenic Air Force ordered a new anti-ship missile, the AM.39 Exocet.
-With the integration of this weapon the outdated HAF Mirage 2000EG/ BG received maritime strike capabilities, being redesignated 2000EGM/ BGM.
-In 2000, Greece decides to sign an agreement for the purchase of 15 newly built Mirage 2000-9s, now renamed 2000-5Mk.II, and the conversìon of 10 more EGM/ BGM to 2000-5 Mk.II standard through upgrade kits provided by Dassault.
-These initial 15 airframes had to be delivered without the newly designed ICMS Mk.III Self-protection system due to reported problems, with the French-Greek IFEPG (In Flight Evaluation Program Group) auditing both RDY-2 and ICMS Mk.III strarting from the summer of 2003 until April 2006.
-This is not a first for HAF in terms of complaints about Mirage 2000 deliveries: In the 80s, during the initial order of the type, Greece refused to accept the airframes due to RDM radar problems.
+With the integration of this weapon, the outdated HAF Mirage 2000EG/BG received maritime strike capabilities, being redesignated 2000EGM/BGM.
+In 2000, Greece decided to sign an agreement for the purchase of 15 newly built Mirage 2000-9s, now renamed 2000-5Mk.II, and the conversìon of 10 more EGM/BGMs to 2000-5 Mk.II standard through upgrade kits provided by Dassault.
+These initial 15 airframes had to be delivered without the newly designed ICMS Mk.III self-protection system due to reported problems, with the French-Greek IFEPG (In Flight Evaluation Program Group) auditing both RDY-2 and ICMS Mk.III strarting from the summer of 2003 until April 2006.
+This was not a first for HAF in terms of complaints about Mirage 2000 deliveries: In the 1980s, during the initial order of the type, Greece refused to accept the airframes due to RDM radar problems.